Ensures relevant and authentic assessment.

 5.3.6.
 Outcomes of applications for special consideration are:

-g) cancellation of the application for lateness or incompleteness, communicated in writing.
+g) cancellation of the application for lateness or incompleteness; or

 5.3.7.
-If the application is not approved, the reasons for this will be provided in writing.
+If the application is denied, the reasons for this will be provided in writing.

 5.3.8.
 The evidence supporting an application applies to the dates for which special consideration is sought.